 In June 2023, Representative Cathy McMorris Rodgers (R-WA) introduced H.R.
 4045, the Hydropower Clean Energy Future Act.
 The bill would confirm that electricity produced from hydropower qualifies as a renewable resource for all federal programs and procurement requirements and reform the FERC licensing process to protect existing hydropower resources and encourage the development of small and next-generation projects.
+H.R.
+4045 passed the House Energy & Commerce Committee with bipartisan support in December 2023.
+APPA strongly supports H.R.
+4045.

 In May 2023, Senators Steve Daines (R-MT) and Maria Cantwell (D-WA) introduced S. 1521, the Community & Hydropower Improvement Act.
 The legislation is aimed at increasing hydropower production by streamlining the permitting and licensing process, increasing tribal engagement and oversight, expediting low impact projects, promoting healthy habitat, and coordinating federal decision-making.
-The bill is based on work done by the "Uncommon Dialogue" effort in which the National Hydropower Association, non-governmental organizations, and tribal nations have worked together to address challenges, such as licensing/relicensing, dam safety, and valuing hydropower's grid services.
-S. 1521 is an important, but modest first step in reforming the licensing process.
+The bill is based on work done by the "Uncommon Dialogue" effort in which the National Hydropower Association, non-governmental organizations, and tribal nations have worked together to address challenges, such as licensing/ relicensing, dam safety, and valuing hydropower's grid services.
+S. 1521 is an important, but modest, first step in reforming the licensing process.
 APPA believes more robust reform along the lines of what is envisioned in H.R.
 4045 is necessary.
 APPA hopes that the bills can be reconciled and enacted to produce meaningful reforms to the licensing process.